 In steady-state, the landing velocity of one cycle must equal the landing velocity of the previous cycle.
-Simulations were conducted to determine which values of force application delay, $t{off}$ , and force duration, $t{on}$ , meet steady state conditions for given values of m, k, b, g, and force f.
-Each solution pair ( $t{off}$ , $t{on}$ ) corresponds to a steady-state hopping cycle with a given steady-state hopping height.
+Simulations and analytical and numerical calculations, detailed in Appendix A, were performed to determine which values of force application delay, t{off} , and force duration, t{on} , meet steady state conditions for given values of m, k, b, g, and force f.
+Each solution pair (t{off}, t{on}) corresponds to a steady-state hopping cycle with a given steady-state hopping height.
 Figure 5 shows the steady-state hopping height of these solutions plotted against the velocity at which thrust is initiated for m=g=k=1, b=0.2, and f=4 and for a range of thrust durations.
 The velocity at thrust activation on the horizontal axis of the figure is normalized by the velocity at take-off for each steady-state solution.
 This normalized velocity is zero if thrust is initiated at maximum compression, approaches -1 if thrust is initiated at landing, and approaches +1 if thrust is initiated near take-off.
-Each line represents the set of solutions for a given thrust duration $t{on}$ , here specified as a percentage of the natural period $(2\pi)/w_n$ .
+Each line represents the set of solutions for a given thrust duration t{on} , here specified as a percentage of the natural period $(2\pi)/w_n$.